adamwulf/DrawUI/README.md

 # DrawUI

-DrawUI is drop in library to support high performance ink.
+DrawUI is drop in library to support high performance ink on iOS.
 The framework cleanly separates the touch input from the pen-stroke model from the ink rendering itself.
 This clean separation allows for principled optimizations and customization.

 The goal is to be able to easily swap out renderers for the same model data, making it easy to change how a drawing is rendered, either in realtime, by replay, or in a background thread, etc etc.